 - Like many other reptiles, the sex of a hatchling is determined by the incubation temperature.
 Lower temperatures produce females, and higher temperatures produce males.

 - Chinese alligators can’t reproduce after their 50s.

 The Chinese alligator is a much smaller alligator than its American cousin.
-The length of the animal ranges between five and seven feet, while the American alligator can grow to over 11 feet.
+The length of the animal ranges between five and seven feet, while the American alligator can grow to more than 11 feet.
 The adults are gray or black, while hatchlings are lighter and speckled.
-They are also different from American alligators in that their feet, with five toes, are not webbed.
-They also have those osteoderms on the belly and their snouts turn up the way the snouts of the American alligators do not.
+They are different from American alligators in that their feet, with five toes, are not webbed.
+They have osteoderms on the belly and their snouts turn up the way the snouts of American alligators do not.
 They also have a plate of bone in both of their upper eyelids, and their tail is wider than the tail of the American alligator.

 The alligator spends at least a few months out of the year brumating in its burrow.
 These burrows can be big, with rooms large enough for the animal to turn around in.
 They are sometimes shared with at least one other alligator.
 Females build their nests close to their burrows to keep an eye on their eggs and hatchlings.
 When the weather warms, the alligator ventures out into the sun to bask, and in the spring and summer, it is warm enough to hunt at night and eventually find a mate.

 Chinese alligators advertise their location to other alligators through roars, bellows, and hisses.
 They also snap their jaws and use their lower jaw to slap the water.
 During the mating season, males cause vibrations in the water that are attractive to females and that a human can just barely hear.
 Baby alligators also make sounds to communicate with their mother, even when they’re in the egg.